Disclaimer

 This site may not be continuously available.
 While reasonable efforts are made by my host, it is impossible to guarantee every piece of equipment between your modem and my host's machine will be in full and total operational condition, forever.

-We are already talking something like twelve different companies, dozens of bits of kit, and more copper wire than you can easily conceive of...
+We are already talking something like twelve different companies, dozens of bits of kit, and more copper wire than you can easily imagine...
 Rather than complain if something is 'down', you should every time you connect your computer to another, thank the designers and implementors that such a thing is even possible.
 That you can wander to some obscure website and download, across telephone lines, an entire episode of Buffy in quality that may be superior to your broadcast television reception, before the episode has even aired, from across the Atlantic ocean, to watch on your computer, with sound, and colour, and in only a few hours.
 I have not personally done this as my machine isn't up to full-screen video streams, but I know of those who have.
 Tell me that the ability to do such a thing isn't just purely amazing?

 So don't complain when it sometimes doesn't work.
 Simply remain in a state of awe that it does work at all!